coolestxuxu/Ich-bin-xuxu/readme.md

 I enjoy reading very much
 - Epic fantasy like *The first law*,*The Farseer*,and of course everybody knows *a song of ice and fire*
 - Science fiction, favourite one is always *hitchhiker's guide to the galaxy*
-- *brave new world*,*the social contract*,*1984*...stop saying Jean-Jacques Rousseau was liberal you bloody stupid French people
+- *brave new world*,*the social contract*,*1984*...stop saying Jean-Jacques Rousseau was liberal you bloody stupid French people（kidding lol, j'aime l'hommes de France :p
 - I love classics as well *Victor Hugo*,*Dickens*,
 - I am very interested in Hermann Hesse recently because of Lorenzo